Convert MQL4 to MQL5: A Practical Migration Guide for Traders

 Lifecycle Functions

-One of the most noticeable syntax differences is how you handle initialization and event handling.
+The most noticeable syntax difference is event handling.
 In MQL4, you use init(), start(), and deinit().
-In MQL5, these are replaced with event handlers:
+In MQL5, these are replaced with:

 init()→OnInit()start()→OnStart()(scripts) /OnTick()(EAs) /OnCalculate()(indicators)deinit()→OnDeinit()